ChrisWhealy/porous_absorber/README.md

 <a name="top"></a>
 # Porous Absorber Calculator

-Calculates the acoustic absorption curve of a variety of porous absorber devices mounted against a rigid backing such as a brick wall.
+This app is designed to assist acousticians when designing environments such as home cinemas.
+It calculates the acoustic absorption curve of a variety of absorption devices mounted against a rigid backing such as a brick wall.

 The porous absorber is typically made from some material such as Rockwool or glass fibre insulation.
-You need to know the flow resistivity of this material in order to get the best results from these calculations.
+You need to know the flow resistivity of this material in order to get the best results from this tool.